bonitasoft/bonita-doc/md/mobile-portal.md

-# Bonita Portal - Mobile version
+# Mobile User Interfaces

+This page gives an overview of the use of Bonita on mobile devices.

-The Bonita Portal has a mobile version thought to be used by the User profile only.
-It displays the User task list and the process list.
+Bonita Portal has a mobile version to be used by the User profile only, available in Efficiency, Performance, and Enterprise editions.
+It displays the process list to start a process and a task list.
+But as [Bonita Portal will be replaced](bonita-bpm-portal-interface-overview.md) with Bonita applications in a next version, the Mobile Portal will not be supported anymore.
+It will be replaced by the Bonita User Application.
+Indeed, as Bonita applications can be adapted to four different screen sizes, the provided Bonita User Application is responsive.
+So far, the Bonita Administrator application is mostly thought for desktop and laptop screen sizes, as we believe this is the most likely screen sizes to be used to administrate Bonita.
+So just like Bonitasoft, you can [develop your own application](key-concepts.md) and choose the target screen sizes to optimize the content display: desktop, laptop, tablet, or mobile phone.
+The following applies to Bonita Mobile Portal.

 ## Security login